Virus detection in SharePoint Online

-If a virus is found, the virus engine sets a property on the file indicating that it is infected.
+If a virus is found, the virus engine sets a property on the file indicating that it's infected.

 What happens when a user tries to download an infected file by using the browser?

-If a file is infected with a virus, users can't download the file from SharePoint Online by using the browser.
+If a file is infected, users can't download the file from SharePoint Online by using the browser.

 Here's what happens: